Big Japanese manufacturers remain gloomy as external demand ebbs - survey

 The large service-sector firms' index edged up to plus 24 in April from plus 21 seen in the previous month, hitting the highest level since December.
 The index is expected to fall to plus 19 in July.

-BOJ Governor Kazuo Ueda has vowed to continue monetary easing for the time being to support a fragile economy, while stressing the need for sustaining any inflation entailed by wage hikes.
+BOJ Governor Kazuo Ueda has vowed to continue monetary easing for the time being to support a fragile economy.
+The tankan surveys will be among indicators the central bank closely scrutinises to gauge corporate strength when Ueda chairs his debut policy-setting meeting on April 27-28.

 The Reuters Tankan indexes are calculated by subtracting the percentage of pessimistic respondents from optimistic ones.
 A negative figure means pessimists outnumber optimists.